 Golden Retriever male dogs generally measure 23 to 24 inches at the withers, while females measure 21½ to 22½ inches.
 Male dogs tend to weigh between 65 to 75 pounds, while females weigh 55 to 65 pounds.

 According to the American Kennel Club's standard for the breed, Golden Retrievers, as the name implies, come in various golden shades.
 Any coat color that is either extremely pale or extremely dark is undesirable.

-Labrador Retrievers are characterized by a short, straight and very dense coat.
+Labrador Retrievers are characterized by a short, straight, and very dense coat.
 A short coat was a must back in the day considering that long-haired retrievers would have been at a great disadvantage as they would have been encrusted with ice when emerging from the icy water.
 When touched, the coat of a labrador provides a fairly harsh feeling to the hand.
 A slight wave down the back is often seen.

 Golden Retrievers are characterized by a long, dense coat.
 The hair may be longer around the neck (ruff), back of the forelegs and thighs (feathering) on the underbody and the underside of tail.
 Overall, the coat shouldn't be so long as to interfere with this breed's work in the field.

 Labrador Retrievers have double coats that shed, but with regular weekly brushings, this should be under control.
 Giving these dogs an occasional bath can help them stay clean.